How to distinguish the propagation mode of VHF, UHF and SHF signals?

 This is one of the questions that every beginner on the VHF bands has ever asked himself and one of the questions that creates more confusion and errors when reporting a contact in the DX-Cluster, even among the most expert.

-Getting to know the propagation mode with complete certainty is not always an easy task and in some cases it is literally impossible to determine it just by listening to an isolated signal.
+Getting to know the propagation mode certainty is not always an easy task and in some cases it is literally impossible to determine it just by listening to an isolated signal.
 In addition, in some cases it is necessary to listen to different signals from the same area during a certain period of time in order to reach a conclusion, an isolated contact is not enough.
 In other cases it is necessary to take into account the date and time, since certain modes of propagation do not occur on any date or at any time.

 Below I summarize the main characteristics of the most common propagation modes used by radio amateurs and listeners, to facilitate the task of their identification.
 Some audio recordings of actual signals are also included.